 He was predeceased by his daughter: Vicki; mother & father: Meida & Irving Brooks; mother & father-in-law: Sarah & Sandy Cowie; sister & brother-in-law: Betty Anne & Barrie McInnes; nephew: Tim Cowie; and sister-in-law: Robin Cowie.

 Ross will always be remembered by his loving wife of 46 years: Linda; son: Ian & daughter-in-law: Amanda; grandchildren: Cailyn, Ethan & Keira; brothers: Al & Joan (Shannon, Scott & Ryan), Bruce & Marna (Blair & Ashley), Harvey & Tracy (Heather, Erin & Logan) and Jim & Marina (Ridge, Hunter & Mason); sister: Dorothy & Ernie Martins (Brad & Mathew) and their spouses and children; brother-in-law: Bruce Cowie; and Linda’s nieces and nephews; and all of the extended families and many close friends such as: Sandy and Cliff, Linda and Howard and Gwen and Garry; who have come into his life and been touched by his friendship and helping hand.

 Memorial donations can be made to a charity of choice.
-A celebration of life for Ross will take place on Saturday April 18, 2020 at 2:00PM located at the Calvary United Church in Prince Albert, SK.
+A celebration of life for Ross will take place at a later date.
 Arrangements in care of MacKenzie Chapel & Crematorium Brian and Bev Stobbs, Renée Phaneuf - Funeral Directors. www.MacKenzieChapel.ca .
 306.763.8488.